MicrosoftDocs/cpp-docs/docs/standard-library/memory-functions.md

 ### Remarks

-The template function effectively executes the following:
+The template function effectively executes the following code:

 ```cpp
     for (; 0 < count; --count)